What Is Screen Printing on Wine Bottles?

 A Brief History of Screen Printing on Glass

 The history of screen printing dates back over a thousand years, with its roots in ancient China’s Song Dynasty.
 Originally used for textiles, the method evolved into an industrial process by the early 1900s.
-By the mid-20th century, it was adapted for printing on hard surfaces like ceramics and glass.
+By the mid-20th century, it was adapted for printing on hard surfaces like ceramics and glass, laying the foundation for modern screen printing on bottles.

 Glass packaging industries quickly adopted the method due to its resilience and versatility.
 For wine bottles, screen printing gained traction in recent decades as wineries sought to differentiate their packaging with more premium, sustainable, and design-flexible solutions.